TOTES-Edinburgh/TOTES-Edinburgh.github.io/index.md

 # Welcome

-Welcome to the main site for The Open Tech Edinburgh Scene !

-We are inviting everybody to talk and hear talks around Open Source, hosted in the heart of Edinburgh.
+Enthusiasts of open technology unite!
+We are interested in Open Source, Open Data, Open Hardware, Makers and Makerspaces, and all that good, sharing vibe in technology!

+We host talks and socials centred around open technologies and practices, and we'd like you to join us to share your experiences and knowledge!
+From hobbyists and newcomers to seasoned professionals, all are welcome.

+Our aim is to host talks and lightning talks around open tech practices in industry and education, from members of our community on a regular basis.

 ## Events

 Find us on [Meetup.com][meetup-url]

+We are inviting everybody to talk and hear talks around Open Source, hosted in the heart of Edinburgh.

 ## Talks